 Christopher Browning, emeritus professor of history at the University of North Carolina at Chapel Hill, penned a piece in the October 25, 2018, issue of The New York Review of Books.
 An historian of the Holocaust, Browning came to prominence with the publication of Ordinary Men: Reserve Police Battalion 101 and the Final Solution in Poland.

-In an essay bordering on incoherent, Browning argues that a “highly restrictionist immigration policy,” along with isolationist foreign policy, “left the [United States] unable to respond constructively to either the Great Depression or the rise of fascism, the growing threat to peace, and the refugee crisis of the 1930s.”
+In an essay replete with muddled logic and bereft of scholarly rigor, Browning argues that a “highly restrictionist immigration policy,” along with isolationist foreign policy, “left the [United States] unable to respond constructively to either the Great Depression or the rise of fascism, the growing threat to peace, and the refugee crisis of the 1930s.”
 President Trump’s protectionist trade and restrictionist immigration polices (at least in theory), are, according to Browning, leading the country down the same path.

 No doubt the NYRB published Browning due to his reputation as a scholar, and indeed he has serious credentials in that regard.
 However, as he states in his opening paragraph, he is an historian of 20th Century Germany specializing in the Holocaust.
 This does not disqualify him from having informed opinions about American history or contemporary politics, though, as he clearly demonstrates in his essay, he lacks a basic understanding of either.